lennonokun/hustle/README.md

     (beta pruning is mostly single-threaded though)
   - look at flame graphs, etc
 ### Game
-* warn when impossible to guess (red text)?
 * swap Game and Play?
 * see how vim clears without leaving weird history
 * is wrt! slow?
-* show wlen in end, and maybe wbank?
 * better resizing
 * make prompt trait + macro like clap
 * dictionary capabilities
-* draw input beneath each col?
 * keep statistics and track pb's
 * adjust layout for overflow
 * show known letters